 For example, a contact may click through to a custom unsubscribe landing page and then decide not to opt out.
-For the customer this contact remains opted in, but since the mail client will only have tracked the first action, they will consider them as unsubscribed.
+This contact remains opted-in in your database, but since the mail client will only have tracked the first action, they will consider them as unsubscribed.
 All future mailings to that contact will be regarded as spam.

 Are List-unsubscribe requests considered as complaints by email providers?

 No. This feature was designed specifically with the opposite effect in mind.
 When a recipient wants to unsubscribe, the longer it takes them to find this option, the more likely they are to click Report as Spam, generating a real complaint.